TercyoStorck/moduler_route/README.md

 ## Moduler

 `Moduler` is a mixin that will be inherited by your main widget and it's the heart of your modules.
-Here you'll informe your modules and global injections.
+Here you'll inform your modules and global injections.

 ``` dart
 void main() => runApp(MyApp());